satyagraha/gfm_viewer/README.md

 * It appears that GitHub may use some kind of dynamic CSS generation: the consequence is that the coverage provided by this plugin's simple static CSS may well not include some important entries (simply because they were not apparent on the test content used in development)
-* The `tests` module provides a first cut set of BDD tests; further coverage is desirable.

 ## Markdown Editors